anthonymartin/Lucy/README.md

 ```

 # Module configuration
-The config.js for any given module looks like this:
+The `config.js` file for any given module looks like this:

 ```javascript
 module.exports = {